 It's always nice to have a vet on hand who has experience working with a wide variety of animals and problems.
 Our veterinary surgeon Scott Cheyney has a wide range of experience caring for animals across the UK and Australia.

-Scott originally comes from West London but moved from Edinburgh to join The Palmerston Veterinary Group in February 2006.
+Scott originally comes from West London but moved from Edinburgh where he worked in Musselburgh, before joining The Palmerston Veterinary Group in February 2006.
+He is based at the Palmerston Veterinary Hospital.

 He studied at Imperial College Wye between 1990 and 1993 and gained a BSc (Hons) in Animal Sciences.
 He then spent four years between 1993 and 1997 at the University of Glasgow and qualified as a veterinary surgeon in July 1997.